suhacker1/website_v2/index.md

 <details>
 <summary> High School Projects</summary>
   <p> Aside from my research at NYU, I worked on the <a href="https://github.com/jchen42703/MathResearchQHSS">QHSS Math Research Repository</a> (Examples: <a href="https://github.com/jchen42703/MathResearchQHSS/tree/master/Ridge_Regression_for_Prostitution">Ridge Regression</a>, <a href="https://github.com/jchen42703/MathResearchQHSS/tree/master/tutorials">Deep Learning</a>). <a href="https://github.com/suhacker1/conveyor_belt"> I also programmed and built a conveyor belt at Vengo Labs among my other responsibilities.</a>
-My <a href="https://github.com/suhacker1">Github </a>contains various other projects I worked on during this time period.</p>
+My <a href="https://github.com/suhacker1">GitHub </a>contains some other projects I worked on during this time period.</p>
 </details>

 <details>